 - 110v electricity is available at the CFM when approved in advance by the CFM Management.
-The vendor will need to bring his or her own heavy-duty extension cords and mats to cover them. - The CFM highly recommends using battery operated fans and/or solar power for fans. - Vendors shall not use a generator unless approved by CFM Management and must not disturb CFM operations due to volume, size or location. - Any vendor using electricity is subject to a \$15 fee to be presented at the vendor meeting.
-The check or money order should be made payable to City of Charleston.
+The vendor will need to bring his or her own heavy-duty extension cords and mats to cover them. - The CFM highly recommends using battery operated and/or solar power fans. - Vendors shall not use a generator unless approved by CFM Management and must not disturb CFM operations due to volume, size or location. - Any vendor using electricity is subject to a \$15 fee to be submitted prior to vending.
+The check or money order should be made payable; City of Charleston.
+Cash is not accepted at any time.